Quotients of the square of a curve by a mixed action, further quotients and Albanese morphisms

 The research considered first the case of free actions.
 The quotient of a product of two curves of respective genera at least $2$ (a surface {\em isogenous to a higher product}) is a surface $S$ with ample canonical class $K_S$ of self intersection

 and rather few surfaces like this were known before.
-This case is still producing very interesting constructions answering very old questions, see e.g. the very recent preprint \cite{Cat17}.
+This case is still producing very interesting constructions answering very old questions, see e.g. the very recent paper \cite{Cat17}.

 Then the research considered the case of {\em product-quotient surfaces}, where the freeness assumption is substituted by requiring that the group acts as $g(x,y)=(gx,gy)$ (the {\it unmixed case}).
+One usually assumes the action to be {\it minimal}, {\it i.e.} faithful on both factors: indeed every such quotient may be obtained by an unique minimal action.

-In this case (\ref{K2=8X}) is substituted by the much less restrictive $K^2_S \leq 8\chi({\mathcal O}_S)$ (and $K^2 \neq 8\chi({\mathcal O}_S)-1$, see \cite{PolNumIso}*{Corollary C}).
-We have now computer programs (\cites{BCGP12,BP10,BP16}) able to construct all product-quotient surfaces with given values of the invariants $K^2$, $p_g$ and $q$, and interesting surfaces with several different value of the invariants have been constructed, see \cite{MYSURVEYONQE} and the references therein.
+In this case (\ref{K2=8X}) is substituted by the much less restrictive $K^2_S \leq 8\chi({\mathcal O}_S)$ (and $K_S^2 \neq 8\chi({\mathcal O}_S)-1$ at least in the irregular case, see \cite{PolNumIso}*{Theorem B}).
+We have now computer programs (\cites{BCGP12,BP10,BP16}) able to construct all product-quotient surfaces with given values of the invariants $K^2$, $p_g$ and $q$, and interesting surfaces with several different values of the invariants have been constructed, see \cite{MYSURVEYONQE} and the references therein.

-In this paper we consider the other case, the {\em mixed} one, where the group exchange the factors.
+In this paper we consider the other case, the {\em mixed} one, where the group exchanges the factors.